hariprasadraja/dotfiles/README.md

 ![Screenshot 2022-07-06 at 7 24 21 PM](https://user-images.githubusercontent.com/23031396/177753477-6642d8bb-ba9f-4900-b087-e70569743f40.png)

-This is my personal dotfiles setup.
-I switch between mac and linux environments (even on wsl in windows), so keeping my worklife inside the terminal is always a challenge.
-Breaking scripts became a daily occurrence in my life.
+This is how I set up Zsh personally.
+Maintaining my professional life inside the terminal is always a complex job since I switch between mac and linux environments. (wsl too).
+My life has turned into a daily ritual of shattering scripts.

-I tried to keep a healthy work environment outside of the terminal that suited my entire Backend Development workflow.
+I made an effort to maintain a productive workspace inside the terminal that adapted my cloud application development

-Please read the code before attempting this.
-You might come across some interesting things as well as some garbage.
-Please feel free to report any problems you discover.
-I'd love to help you with that.
+If you're going to try this, please read the code. .
+Please don't hesitate to report any issues you come across.
+I'd be happy to assist you with that.

 ## Dependencies